 I feel the same way about shot lists, too.
 I work with a shot list during family & group photos because it’s super helpful and saves a lot of time.
 And I carry the timeline you’ve set out for the day with me.
 I find, however, that a specific shot list is more disruptive than helpful.
 I will always prefer real moments to staged ones.
 Don’t worry!
 I’m going to get all those gorgeous photos of your dress, your suit, first kiss, flowers, and guests.
 And you’ll get a rich, wonderful collection of other moments you may not even have seen, plus all the moments you lived in full.

 There you have it!

-I love showing my clients all the surprising, spontaneous, beautiful images of their special event and the friends and family members who experienced it with them.
+I love showing my clients all the surprising, spontaneous and beautiful moments from their special day.

 And I’m so looking forward to doing the same for you.

 If you have any questions at all please feel free to reach out anytime!